 The population of fishery units is defined as fishing firms who owns one separately operating fishing vessel that has been registered for at least 6 month of the year.
 Fishing firms that owns more than one separately operating vessel are divided into units according to the number of separately operating vessels.
 By separately operating means that the vessels has it own crew, and that it is not only used as auxiliary vessel.
-The 2004 population consisting of 1242 fishery units is shown in table 12.1.
+The 2005 population consisting of 1,167 ACTIVE fishery units in the commercial fishery together with 1,100 LESS_ACTIVE fishery units is shown in table 12.1.